aws/aws-emr-best-practices/content/applications/spark/best_practices.md

 ![BP - 14](images/spark-bp-14.png)

-Even if you are using S3 directly to store your data, if your workloads are intensive, use disk optimized instances or SSD storage (i.e., r5d’s and r6gd’s instead of r5s and r6g’s).
-Because, the dynamic allocation will use Spark external shuffle service that spills data to local disks when the executor JVM cannot hold any more shuffle data.

 However,  while using this architecture, please make sure that you are sizing your HDFS properly to prevent job failures due to lack of storage space when the job is running.
-Refer to best practice BP 3.14 in Reliability section.
+Refer to best practice BP 2.13 in Reliability section.

+Even if you are using S3 directly to store your data, if your workloads are shuffle intensive, use storage optimized instances or SSD/NVMe based storage (for example: r5d’s and r6gd’s instead of r5s and r6g’s).
+This is because dynamic allocation will use Spark external shuffle service that spills data to local disks when the executor JVM cannot hold any more shuffle data.
+This process is a very I/O intensive one and will benefit from instance types that offer high disk throughput.

 ## ** BP 5.1.12  -   Spark speculation with EMRFS **